-We address the challenges of the wind energy market by designing and engineering wind turbines, providing extensive support services to wind turbine manufacturers and manufacturing and selling critical components for wind turbines.
+We address the challenges of the wind power market by designing and engineering wind turbines, providing extensive support services to wind turbine manufacturers and manufacturing and selling critical components for wind turbines.

-- Wind Turbine Designs.
-We design and develop entire state-of-the-art onshore and offshore wind turbines with power ratings up to 10 megawatts for manufacturers who are in the business of producing wind turbines or who plan to enter the business of manufacturing wind turbines.
+- Electrical Control Systems.
+We provide full electrical control systems or a subset of those systems ("core electrical components") to manufacturers of wind turbines designed by us.
+Our electrical control systems regulate voltage, control power flows and maximize wind turbine efficiency, among other functions.
+To date, we have shipped enough core electrical components and complete electrical control systems to power more than 10,000 MW of wind power.
+We believe our electrical control systems represent approximately 10% of a wind turbine's bill of materials.
+We believe that our addressable market for electrical control systems was nearly \$3 billion annually in 2012. - Wind Turbine Designs.
+We design and develop entire state-of-the-art onshore and offshore wind turbines with power ratings up to 10 MW's for manufacturers who are in the business of producing wind turbines or who plan to enter the business of manufacturing wind turbines.
 These customers typically pay us licensing fees for wind turbine designs and purchase from us the core electrical components or complete electrical control systems needed to operate the wind turbines. - Customer Support Services.
 We provide extensive customer support services to wind turbine manufacturers.
 These services range from providing designs for customers' wind turbine manufacturing plants to establishing and localizing their supply chains and training their employees on proper wind turbine installation and maintenance.
-We believe these services enable customers to accelerate their entry into the wind turbine manufacturing market and lower the cost of their wind turbine platforms. - Electrical Control Systems.
-We provide full electrical control systems or a subset of those systems ("core electrical components") to manufacturers of wind turbines designed by us.
-Our electrical control systems regulate voltage, control power flows and maximize wind turbine efficiency, among other functions.
-To date, we have shipped enough core electrical components and complete electrical control systems to power more than 10,000 MW of wind power.
-We believe our electrical control systems represent approximately 10% of a wind turbine's bill of materials, representing an addressable market in excess of \$3 billion annually in 2011.
+We believe these services enable customers to accelerate their entry into the wind turbine manufacturing market and lower the cost of their wind turbine platforms.

-Our unique approach to the wind energy markets allows our customers to use our world-class turbine engineering capabilities while minimizing their research and development costs.
-These services and our advanced electrical control systems and core electrical components provide our customers with the ability to produce standardized or next-generation wind turbines at scale for their local market or the global market quickly and cost-effectively.
+Our approach to the wind energy markets allows our customers to use our world-class turbine engineering capabilities while minimizing their research and development costs.
+These services and our advanced electrical control systems provide our customers with the ability to produce standardized or next-generation wind turbines at scale for their local market or the global market quickly and cost-effectively.
 Our team of highly experienced engineers works with clients to customize turbine designs specifically tailored to local markets while providing ongoing access to field services support and future technological advances.
-We have designed wind turbines for, or have licensed wind turbines to, more than 10 manufacturers in Europe and Asia.
+We have designed wind turbines for or have licensed wind turbines to more than 10 wind turbine manufacturers in Europe and Asia.